2026 PGA Championship odds, picks: Scottie Scheffler, Rory McIlroy predictions by model that nailed 17 majors

 The 2026 PGA Championship begins Thursday morning at 6:45 a.m.
 ET as Aronimink Golf Club in Newtown Square, Pa., will host its second major ever.
 Scottie Scheffler dominated last year's PGA Championship, winning by five strokes at Quail Hollow.
 He'll look to become the fourth player in the stroke-play era to win back-to-back PGA Championships.
 History is on the line for others as well with Brooks Koepka looking to become the fourth player to ever win at least four PGA Championships, while Jordan Spieth is looking to complete the career Grand Slam.

 Scheffler is the +480 favorite in the 2026 PGA Championship odds, with Koepka at +3500 and Spieth at +5500.
 Rory McIlroy is looking to become the first golfer since 1975 to to win the Masters and the PGA Championship in one year, and he's second on the PGA odds board at +950.
-Before locking in any 2026 PGA Championship picks, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.
+Cameron Young (+1200) and Jon Rahm (+1500) are among the other top contenders.
+Before locking in any 2026 PGA Championship picks, be sure to see the 2026 PGA Championship predictions and projected leaderboard from the proven computer model at SportsLine.

 Bet on the 2026 PGA Championship at DraftKings Sportsbook, where new users get $100 instantly after a $5 bet: